hilbix/L/README.md

 - STDERR and other fildes are not connected anywhere.

 - `#` starts a comment until the end of line
-  - This way you can use shebang in scripts
+  - This way you can use shebang in scripts etc.

-- `_` NOP, this command does nothing
-  - likewise any other control character or space
+- Spaces and other control characters are NOPs
+  - NOPs do just nothing (are completely ignored)
-  - note that `SPC` can be made an alias of `+` in CGI Web environments
+  - note that `SPC` can be an alias of `+` in CGI Web environments

+- `@` pushes the number of elements on the stack

 - `a` to `z` pop TOS and store into variable
 - `A` to `Z` push variable onto TOS